 Putterz Miniature Golf

 My grandparents loved to take us miniature golfing when we were kids.
 I remember going almost every summer.
 Likewise, my parents have taken my daughter to Putterz for miniature golfing.
-There is not a lot of time left to enjoy Putterz.
-They will be closing after the 2016 season.

 My daughter loves to go shopping with my parents.
 Whether it’s the mall, or even a trip to Target, she enjoys the chance to get out without Mom & Dad (and usually comes home with a few treats).